Rates instalments and due dates

 |Cheques not accepted from May 30, 2021|

-There are several ways you can pay your rates, including making a credit card payment online or over the phone, Internet banking, paying in person at one of customer service centres (cash, cheque, credit card or EFTPOS accepted), posting a cheque, or setting up direct debit or automatic payments.
+There are several ways you can pay your rates, including making a credit card payment online or over the phone, Internet banking, paying in person at one of customer service centres (cash, credit card or EFTPOS accepted) or setting up direct debit or automatic payments.

 Penalties for late payments